atchopba/scraping-jobs-web/README.md

-# scraping-jobs-web
+# Overview

-Extraction of job offers from indeed.fr, apec.fr, monster.fr... in an IHM.

-## What is this repository for?

-Scraping jobs is the extraction of key information about jobs through a search on a site.
-Here, there are: apec.fr, indeed.fr, monster.fr
+Scraping jobs allow to extract job offers from majors job boards (currently, indeed.fr, apec.fr, monster.fr), display the results in the interface.
+More importantly, it provides on top of the collected data a simple and unified job search.

+You can easily search for jobs using only key parameters, including:
+- the title of the job you are looking for,
+- the name of city (in France) and the code of the department in which the city is located with autocompletion functionality,
+- the type of contract you want.

-## Benefices
+## Benefits

-* Make it easier to find a job
+* Make it easier to find a job.

 * Gather information from several sites.

-* Provide an IHM
+* Provide an interface.

 ## Getting Started